 What Is ADR Arbitration?

-We provide Full Scale Arbitration Services.
+We provide Full-Scale Arbitration Services.
 Think of ADR arbitration as an adversarial process.
 A neutral third party (the arbitrator) has the power to decide outcomes for each dispute.
 Arbitration’s the preferred process of resolving legal conflicts by many parties.
 That’s because parties can avoid expenses, delays, and acrimonies.
 The average party in formal litigation (or a court trial) will, most often, experience these.
 Some ADR arbitration disputes get resolved by a single arbitrator.
 Otherwise, a panel of arbitrators will oversee each ADR dispute.
-That panel refers to an arbitration tribunal.

 The Advantages of Arbitration & ADR